In sickness and in health: Elderly men who care for wives with dementia

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Russell, Richard Lloyd, "In sickness and in health: Elderly men who care for wives with dementia" (2002).
 Sociology - Dissertations.
-Paper 25.
+25.